God Fodder: Live concerts

 Having reformed in 2009, all five original members of the band played God Fodder from start to finish in London, on 19 December 2009 at the O2 Shepherd's Bush Empire.

 After playing the album, the band played other tracks from their catalogue.
 One of the band's classic T-shirt designs was sold at the show's merchandise stand for the first time since the God Fodder era.
 The concert was critically acclaimed.

-The band played the entirety of the album again at the HMV Institute in Birmingham on 25 September 2010 as part of the institute's reopening.
+The band played the entirety of the album again at the Digbeth Institute in Birmingham on 25 September 2010 as part of the institute's reopening.
 Interviewed prior to the Birmingham concert, Penney stated that "back when we first toured God Fodder, we didn’t play in Birmingham and that’s something we’ll be very happy to address all these years later.
 We can’t wait to christen the new venue and set a new bar-takings record."

 Speaking to The Birmingham Mail, Penney said "we played the whole of God Fodder at Shepherd’s Bush in London last Christmas and we thought it would be nice to do it in the Midlands as well.
 It captures that moment in the 90s when the indie scene in Birmingham and the Black Country was buzzing.
 It’s quite a fast little album and it’s over fairly quickly, so we’ll come back on and do a Best of set."